grz0zrg/fsynth/README.md

 This is a sort of [Shadertoy](https://www.shadertoy.com) for synthesis, it is compatible with most shaders written for it.

+Fragment is quite modular and has several external app. such as an external GLSL editor which can directly connect to the sharedb server and a native additive synthesis engine which communicate via the WebSocket API, a IanniX/OSC relay is also available and more is to come!

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

 ## Feature list: